MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 <properties
-    pageTitle="Use functions inside conditions. | Microsoft Flow" description="Use advanced functions such as ""and"", ""or"", and ""Greater than"" with Microsoft Flow conditions." services=""
+    pageTitle="Use functions inside conditions. | Microsoft Flow" description="Use advanced functions such as ""and"", ""or"",  “empty” and ""greater"" with Microsoft Flow conditions." services=""
     suite="flow"
     documentationCenter="na"